 All VeePN subscription packages allow users to connect 10 devices simultaneously.
 That is about double the industry average.
 Users who want protection for more devices can pay VeePN an extra $.80 per month per device, up to a total of 100 devices.

 As for the connection themselves, expect them to be stable enough with the kill switch feature coming in to protect you every time your VPN connection drops for any reason.
-Even though VeePN doesn’t have the best kill switch feature in the business (sometimes it doesn’t come in quickly enough), it will automatically disconnect your device from the internet most of the time when your connection does drop.
+VeePN may not have the most marketed kill switch in the business but it will automatically disconnect your device from the internet most of the time when your connection does drop.

 Pro Tip:The kill switch feature used to be an extra security feature, but not anymore.
 With it, you can keep your personal data safe and privacy intact even when there is a connection drop.
 Another option that privacy-conscious users must enable is DNS leak protection.